Lynch & Clarke New York

 John Clarke (1773–1846) was an American businessman who played a major role in the development of Saratoga Springs, New York in the first half of the 1800s.
 He was sometimes called “Doctor Clarke”, though that was just a courtesy title.
 Born in Yorkshire England, Clarke immigrated to America and settled in New York City wherein 1808, he went into business with Thomas Lynch selling spring and soda water, lemon acid, and Seidletz Powders.
 Much less is known about Lynch except that he was from Ireland.
 Their business was located on Wall Street and claimed to have been the first soda fountain in America.
 The partners were very close and had entire confidence in each other.
 Clarke being unmarried actually lived with the family of Lynch.

 In 1823, Lynch & Clarke purchased land and a farm in Saratoga Springs which included the Congress Spring which at that time, was a swamp.
-They first brought the water of the Congress Spring into general notice as you can see from the advertisement above.
+They first brought the water of the Congress Spring into general notice as you can see from the advertisement below.
 After making a trial of the public taste for the water, they resolved to secure the control of the fountain.
 They drained the swamp to create what would become Congress Park and in 1825 built a bottling plant that was in business 20 years bottling the popular Congress Spring Water.
 Lynch died in 1833 and Clarke continued the business alone under the same name.
 The bottles would eventually change and have his name embossed on them as you will see in our museum.